open5e/open5e/source/monsters/tome-of-beasts/F/firebird.rst

 ray of light from its tail feathers in a line 5 feet wide and up to 50 feet long.
-Targets in the line must succeed on a DC 15 Dexterity saving throw or take 24 (7d6) fire damage and become blinded for 1d4 rounds.
+Targets in the line must succeed on a DC 15 Dexterity saving throw or take 24 (7d6) fire damage and become :ref:`srd:blinded` for 1d4 rounds.
 A successful saving throw negates the blindness and reduces the damage by half.